Canon 1D X Mark II vs G5X

 It is notable that the 1DX Mark II has a microphone port, which is missing on the G5X.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the G5X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon G5 X?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.